Free digital copy

 For artisan cheesemakers, start-up costs will be high, and you’ll need to plan for them.
 “Starting up a new cheese dairy is an investment; the cheapest ready fix nowadays seems to be purpose-built shipping containers.
 But if you can mitigate this big investment initially and hire out space in someone else’s dairy or food production unit that is a great way to reduce the start-up costs,” Andy says.

 Starting a new cheese making business is no mean feat.
-For many makers and mongers, it is their passion that carries them through.
+For many makers and mongers in the British cheese industry, it is their passion that carries them through.
 “You’ve got to really love cheese,” Gemma says.
 “You’ve got to be obsessed with cheese, otherwise don’t bother because it’s not easy.
 I’ve been selling cheese for 15 years now, and I’m still excited about it all the time.
 And if I didn’t have that, when times are hard, like when the virus broke out, if you’re not passionate about it and about what you do, then you’re not going to be able to muster up the survival instinct to push through.”